Because when God opens the door no man can shut it!

 It’s cute and quaint, and its age gives it some interesting features.

 Like having the bathroom partway up the stairs!
-And beautiful cupola (domed) ceilings, which you can see in the following photos.
+And beautiful cupola (domed) ceilings, which you can see in the slideshow.
 Plus being old (between 200-250 years) many of its walls are crooked and bumpy.
 (Probably even more so now, since we did a lot of the restoration ourselves, with no prior experience!)

 We enter right off the little alleyway into the dining room, which is at street level (literally).
 Then an arched doorway opens into the kitchen.
 And that’s the whole downstairs!
 The upstairs is no bigger, containing only the sitting room and our small bedroom.
 A stairway from the kitchen goes up to the bathroom, which is partway between both floors, but much closer to downstairs.
 Not great during the night. 😦